-In many cases a scale consists of seven notes – this is the case of the major and minor scales.
-The scales are also octave-repeating which means the pattern of notes is the same regardless if you play a scale on the left, the middle or the right side of the keyboard.
+A scale often consists of seven notes – this is the case of the Major and Minor scales.
+The scales are also octave-repeating, which means the pattern of notes is the same regardless if you play a scale on the left, the middle or the right side of the keyboard.

-On a full scale piano, there is a total of 88 keys, but there are only twelve different notes which are repeated from low to high tones, from the base to the treble.
+On a full-scale piano, there is a total of 88 keys, but there are only twelve different tones which are repeated from low to high tones, from the base to the treble.

-In the illustration above, you can see twelve tones that make one octave and these notes also form a Chromatic Scale).
-One important thing is that C# is sometimes written Db and D# is sometimes written Eb and so on.
+On the illustration above, you can see twelve tones that make one octave and these notes also form the Chromatic Scale.
+C# is sometimes written Db, D# is sometimes written Eb and so on.
 These are called enharmonic notes and how they are written depends on the key they belong to.
 The symbols after the letter (accidentals) are known as sharps and flats.
 C# is spelled “C sharp” and Db is spelled “D flat”.
-This is of course only theory, but is nevertheless good to know about.
+This is of course only theory and don't affect the sound, but is nevertheless good to know about.

 The notes are G - A - B - C - D - E - F# - G.

-Let's now look at the F major scale:
+And now look at the F Major Scale: